Notes to Skepticism

 7. For a contrasting discussion of the realm of the doubtful, see Stroud 1984, Chapter 1.

 8. I say “seriously” here because, in fact, the next ground for doubt that he mentions is that perhaps he is mad (insane).
-He asks whether he could be mad and like people who imagine that they are kings when they are in reality poor, or that they are clothed when they are naked, or that they are pumpkins or made of glass.
-His answer is “But they are mad, and I should not be any the less insane were I to follow examples so extravagant” (ibid., 145).
+He asks whether he could be mad and like the people who imagine that they are kings when they are in reality poor, or that they are clothed when they are naked, or that they are pumpkins or made of glass.
+His answer is “But they are mad, and I should not be any the less insane were I to follow examples so extravagant” (Descartes 1931, p.
+145).
 This is somewhat puzzling because on the face of it, the evil genius hypothesis seems no less “extravagant.”
 One way of explaining this way of rejecting the possibility that he is insane as a genuine basis for doubt is to embrace the minimal counter-evidence account (discussed later) of what makes a proposition a genuine ground for doubt.
-If a genuine ground for doubt must be a proposition for which Descartes has some evidence, however minimal, then the mere lack of evidence for the proposition that he is insane would disqualify that proposition as a genuine ground for doubt.
-Perhaps he is saying that it would be mad for him to seriously entertain something for which he has no evidence whatsoever.
+If a genuine ground for doubt must be a proposition for which there is some evidence, however minimal, then the lack of any evidence for the proposition that he is insane would disqualify that proposition as a genuine ground for doubt.
+Perhaps Descartes means that it would be mad for him to seriously entertain something for which he has no evidence whatsoever.

 10. See, for example, DeRose and Warfield 1999.
 In that volume most of the authors take the CP-style argument to be the primary one.
 There is an excellent discussion of Academic Skepticism in the Introduction to that volume.

-11. For the sake of clarity, it is important to point out that the restoring proposition could itself have a genuine ground for doubt, so that even if (r & d) did not reduce the warrant for x, [(r & d) & d1] could defeat the justification for x since d1 would defeat the restoring effect of r.
+11. For the sake of clarity, it is important to point out that the neutralizing proposition, n, could itself have a genuine ground for doubt, d1, so that even if (n & d) did not reduce the warrant for x, [(n & d) & d1] could defeat the justification for x because d1 would defeat the restoring effect of n.
 But then, (d & d1) would be a new grounds for doubt.
 So, we need not include this epicycle.

 13. The probability could be either subjective or objective.
 The reason for including “non-overridden” in the supposition is that it would not be sufficient for S to be entitled to believe something if S only had good enough grounds to render a proposition sufficiently likely to be true because S might also have counter evidence that overrides those positive grounds.